 (304) 346-9689, EXT 212

-With over 10 years of nonprofit marketing and event planning experience, Erin has worked for nationally recognized organizations and planned hundreds of weddings, events and fundraisers.
+With over 10 years of nonprofit marketing and event planning experience, Erin has worked for nationally recognized organizations and planned hundreds of weddings, events, and fundraisers.
 A part of the KPCC staff since 2014, she is responsible for KPCC’s marketing, graphic design, donor development, event planning and operational support.
 She is the author of KPCC’s First World Problems blog and a Beyond Addiction family support group leader.